Harshit-Sharma-0/NETFLIX/README.md

 ---

-## 📁 Project Structure
+## 📂 Project Structure
-NETFLIX/
-├── index.html
-├── style.css
-├── script.js
-└── assets/          # Images, logos, etc.
+index.html – Main HTML file that structures the web page

+style.css – Contains all the styling for layout, responsiveness, and design

+script.js – Handles interactivity and dynamic behaviors

+assets/ – Folder for images, logos, and other media files

-🛠️ Technologies Used
+##🛠️ Technologies Used
 HTML5 – For structuring content

 CSS3 – For styling, layout, and responsiveness

 JavaScript (Vanilla) – For interactivity like navigation toggling and dynamic behaviors

+##📚 What I Learned
+Building real-world UI with HTML/CSS from scratch

+Implementing responsive design principles using media queries

+Using JavaScript to add interactivity without frameworks

+Structuring CSS for scalability and maintainability

-🧑‍💻 Author
+##🧑‍💻 Author
 Harshit Sharma
 📧 HS90908080@gmail.com
 🔗 https://www.linkedin.com/in/harshit-sharma00/